nspcc-dev/neo-go/docs/node-configuration.md

   Note that Roles is a NeoGo extension that isn't supported by the NeoC# node and must be disabled on the public Neo N3 networks.
-Roles extension is compatible with NativeUpdateHistory setting, which means that specified roles will be set only during native RoleManagement contract initialisation (which may be performed in some non-genesis block).
+Roles extension is compatible with Hardforks setting, which means that specified roles will be set only during native RoleManagement contract initialisation (which may be performed in some non-genesis hardfork).
 By default, no roles are designated.

 - `Transaction` is a container for transaction script that should be deployed in the genesis block if provided. `Transaction` includes `Script` which is a